Artificial kidney: Implantable bioartificial kidney

+In 2020, a proof-of-concept experiment showed that the prototype iBAK devices remained blood-clot and rejection free.
+The prototypes contained human renal cells which stayed healthy for the duration of the 7 day trial implantation in healthy juvenile Yucatan pigs (n=5).
+Further testing with a greater number of kidney cells in the devices on pigs with kidney failure will be needed to show the bioreactor can perform physiologically similar functions to a natural kidney.
+Profs.
+Roy and Fissell and research team continue to make progress and they hope for the device to have completed FDA trials by 2030.

 Wearable artificial kidney

 A wearable artificial kidney is a wearable dialysis machine that a person with end-stage kidney disease could use daily or even continuously.
 A wearable artificial kidney (WAK) is not available, but research teams are in the process of developing such a device.
 The goal is to develop a portable device that will be able to imitate the functions of the regular kidney.
 This device would allow for a patient to be treated twenty-four hours a day.
 With the development of miniature pumps, the hope of an effective wearable hemodialysis device has become realizable.
 Some patients already receive continuous peritoneal dialysis treatment which allows them to remain ambulatory.
 However, only a small portion of dialysis patients use peritoneal dialysis treatment because it requires large amounts of dialysate to be stored and disposed.
 A healthy individual's kidneys filter blood 24 hours/day, 168 hours/week compared to an individual with end-stage renal disease whose dialysis treatment plan is approximately 12 hours a week.
 The treatment results in a lower quality of life as well as a higher mortality rate for patients with end stage renal disease (ESRD).
 Therefore, there is a need for an around-the-clock device that will allow ESRD patients to receive dialysis continuously while maintaining a normal life.
 The FDA approved the first human clinical trial in the United States for a wearable artificial kidney designed by Blood Purification Technologies Inc. The prototype of the WAK is a 10-pound device, powered by nine-volt batteries, which connects to a patient via a catheter, and should use less than 500mL of dialysate.
 It is designed to run continuously on batteries, allowing patients to remain ambulatory when wearing the device, leading to a greater quality of life.
 The device is designed to improve other physiological aspects of the patient's health such as improved volume control, decreased hypertension and sodium retention, as well as a decreased rate of cardiovascular disease and stroke.